 Once asked, work with the prospect to map out each step of the process, which will tell you a lot about how much power the person you are speaking with has and may also uncover who the ultimate decision maker is.

 The goal is to go all the way to the point where the purchase is made or the contract is signed.
-You may be told by the prospect that one particular person is the decision maker, but they could different than the person who actually signs off on the purchase.
+You may be told by the prospect that one particular person is the decision maker, but they could be different than the person who actually signs off on the purchase.
 It is important to uncover this information due to the person who actually signs the agreement is also a key decision maker that we need to get to for sales maximization.